jparkington/Electric-Brew/src/README.md

 **Schema**:

+  - `invoice_number` (**str**): The unique identifier for each invoice, representing a specific billing period.
+Useful for tracking the source of data.
+  -
   - `supplier` (**str**): The electricity supplier for the billing period.
 This is often a third-party energy supplier, though some billing periods use "Banked Generation" and credits from prebious supplier purchases.

   - `amount_due` (**float**): The total monetary amount due for the billing period.
 This includes all charges, fees, and taxes.